magnusviri/tea-notes/README.md

 	YES=1 sh <(curl https://tea.xyz)

 You can specify the location of Tea.
+By default, TEA_PREFIX is "~/.tea".
+If you change it, remember that all examples with "~/.tea" should be replaced with your prefix.

 	TEA_PREFIX=/opt/tea sh <(curl https://tea.xyz)